Iran's Zarif wants cooperation with Saudi over Syria and Yemen

-DAVOS, Switzerland (Reuters) - Iran and Saudi Arabia should be able to work together to help end conflicts in Syria and Yemen, after successfully cooperating over Lebanon last year, Iran's foreign minister said.
+DAVOS, Switzerland, Jan 18 (Reuters) - Iran and Saudi Arabia should be able to work together to help end conflicts in Syria and Yemen, after successfully cooperating over Lebanon last year, Iran's foreign minister said.

 "I do not see any reason why Iran and Saudi Arabia should have hostile policies towards each other.
 We can in fact work together to put an end to miserable conditions of the people in Syria and Yemen and Bahrain and elsewhere in the region," Mohammad Javad Zarif told the World Economic Forum.